 Revenge of the Sith

 We understand now the relationship between Emperor Palpatine (Darth Sidious), and Darth Vader.
 We understand why Vader is always on the front lines, and we barely see Sidious do anything besides sit in a chair.
 We see “A young Jedi named Darth Vader, who was a pupil of mine until he turned evil, helped the Empire hunt down and destroy the Jedi Knights.
 He betrayed and murdered your father…Vader was seduced by the dark side of the Force.”
 With the conclusion of this film, we now understand who are the major players of this story.
 We know Luke and Leia, Obi-Wan, Vader, Palpatine, even Artoo and Threepio.
 This three movie flashback of exposition in the Skywalker story is complete.
+Also, I think that the plot twist that Luke and Leia are related is pulled off much better in this movie, than it is in Return of the Jedi.
+The doctor mentions that Padme is having twins, has baby Luke, then announces a baby girl, who Padme names Leia, and it just feels like a much better revelation.

 Return of the Jedi